 Do you have kids or grandkids that you want to treat for Halloween?
-One way is to make easy custom Halloween cards for them.
+Or a girlfriend who loves Halloween?
+One awesome way to make their day is to make easy custom Halloween cards for them.

-If you want to send something special to the kids in your life, it’s easy ft you know how to make easy custom Halloween cards.
+If you want to send something special to the people in your life, it’s easy if you know how to make easy custom Halloween cards.
 They are quick, easy, and you probably have the supplies you need on hand.

 I have two granddaughters and one grandson who all live in Atlanta.
 I love to make them special custom cards for holidays and birthdays.